 Interactive matrix may take a few seconds to load… CLICK matrices for latest prices.
 MultiGP Drone Racing Community group was asked to vote for ‘what is the most competitive 6S motor for racing in 2020?’.
 Team BlackSheep Lounge group was asked to vote for ‘what is a great 6S motor for freestyle in 2020?’.
 DRONE RACING INTERNATIONAL FPV group was asked to vote for ‘what is your favourite 6S motor for freestyle in 2020?’.
-Weight data sourced from product descriptons.
+Weight data sourced from product descriptions.
 The majority of links on this table are affiliate links.
 I receive a commission (at no extra cost to you) if you make a purchase after clicking one of the affiliate links.
-Support FPVcompare directly by becoming a Patreon supporter.
+Read our Affiliate Link Policy for more information.

 Use our comparison table to find the 6S motor for FPV racing or freestyle with the greatest popularity, lowest weight or most value.
 Lumenier Chief 6S racing motors also feature as part of the prebuilt Lumenier Chief Racing Quadcopter.
 Next, explore the 6S motor choices of championship winning FPV racers and freestyle pilots or continue reading for the opinions of individual FPV pilots.